gramener/gramex-guide/auth/README.md

   - `'not-sent'` if the OTP could not be sent. `msg` has the Exception
   - `'wrong-pw'` if the OTP is wrong. `msg` has a string error
 - `msg`: sent only if `error` is not `None`.
 It contains a textual descripton of the error.
-- `redirect`: has the origial URL to redirect the user back to after login
+- `redirect`: has the original URL to redirect the user back to after login
   - Use `<input type="hidden" name="{{ redirect['name'] }}" value="{{ redirect['value'] }}">`
     in a form to redirect the user back to their original URL
   - `redirect['name']` is typically `next`, creating a `?next=` query string